marcgardent/markdown2cgdoc/README.md

 ### Layout

-Use these the Emojies and the hierarchy to render correctly the document:
+Use these the Emojies and the hierarchy to render the document correctly :

 ```markdown